Graysby: Habitat and biology

 The graysby inhabits Thalassia beds and coral reefs.
 In the Gulf of Mexico, they are found on rocky reef ledge in depths greater than 27 m.
 A solitary and secretive species, they usually stay near hiding places during the day.
 They prefer to remain within a small area of the home range of about 2120 m2, especially during the day.
 The graysby is a nocturnal predator, adults feed mainly on fishes, with preference on Chromis multilineata, juveniles feed on shrimps.
 These fishes are protogynous hermaphrodites they all start life as female to male becoming males in their middle age.
 Sex change takes place at 4 or 5 years old and at lengths of 20 to 23 cm.
 The change in sex occurs straight after the spawning period in August and September.
 The males vigorously guard a harem which have an average of one male to six female.
 When spawning, a female will releases between 260 and 600 eggs and the male then releases his milt to fertilise them.
 They can live for up to 13 years.

 It is parasitized by Pseudorhabdosynochus meganmarieae.

 Taxonomy

-The graysby was first formally described in 1802 as Sparus cruentatus by the French naturalist Bernard Germain de Lacépède (1756-1825) with the type locality given as the Antilles and Bahamas.
+The graysby was first formally described in 1802 as Sparus cruentatus by the French naturalist Bernard Germain de Lacépède (1756–1825) with the type locality given as the Antilles and Bahamas.

 Utilisation

 The graysby is a quarry species for both commercial fisheries and for anglers.
-It makes up 11% of the commercial reef-fish catch in Curacao and it was taken by line, trap and spear fisheries in Honduras in the past but constitutes only a small part of the total reef-fish catch in Honduras.
+It makes up 11% of the commercial reef-fish catch in Curaçao and it was taken by line, trap and spear fisheries in Honduras in the past but constitutes only a small part of the total reef-fish catch in Honduras.
 It is common around Cuba where it is not an important quarry species for fisheries.
 In the United States the fisheries for this species fall under the South Atlantic Fishery Management Council and both commercial and recreational fisheries have a close season which runs from 1 January to 30 April.